 Cookie settings for the most popular browsers

-Here’s how to access a specific Chrome browser cookie.
+Here is how to access a specific cookie from the Chrome browser.
 Note: these steps may vary depending on the browser version:

-1. Go to Settings or Preferences through the File menu or by clicking the customization icon that appears at the top right.
+1. Go to Settings or Preferences through the File menu or by clicking on the customization icon that appears on the top right.

-2. You will see different sections, click on the option Show advanced options.
+2. You will see different sections, click the option Show advanced options.

 3. Go to Privacy, Content Settings.